Cricket South Africa: Background

 Organised cricket has been taking place in South Africa since the British first introduced the sport in the 1880s.
-England were the first side to tour South Africa in 1888-89, playing their first Test match at Port Elizabeth and becoming the third Test playing nation after England and Australia.
+South Africa became the third Test-playing nation after England and Australia when the England team toured the country in 1888-89, playing their first Test match at Port Elizabeth.

 Since 1890, various national bodies have formed and governed cricket in South Africa.
 Originally, this was along separate racial lines and South Africa regularly played only against the other white teams of England, Australia and New Zealand.
 In 1970, after recent incidents such as the D'Oliveira affair, the ICC imposed an cricketing ban on South Africa in response to its domestic policy of apartheid and its refusal to field non-whites or play non-white teams.
 The Test careers of players were cut prematurely short, some of whom later emigrated and played for other nations.

 During South Africa's expulsion from international cricket, a number of different organisations ran domestic cricket depending on the various racial groups.
 The South African Cricket Association (SACA) administered white players, with the South African Cricket Board of Control (SACBOC) and the South African African Cricket Board (SAACB) administering the different non-white racial groups.
 The cricketing boycott had a significant impact on the domestic game.
 Standards, attendances, and participation fell, and South African expulsion meant that domestic cricket became deprived of new revenue streams.

 As South African cricket continued to be excluded, ‘Rebel Tours’ (unofficial international teams coming to South Africa to play), were organised by the SACU during the 1980s.
 Despite disapproval by international cricket boards, national governments and the ICC, seven tours were staged in South Africa between 1982 and 1990.
 Players who joined ‘rebel tours’ ran risks to their own careers and reputations.
 Many faced ostracization when they returned home, as well as a cricketing ban.
 The SACU offered money as an incentive for Rebel Teams to tour.
 Teams from England, Australia, and also the West Indies and Sri Lanka played 19 Tests and numerous One Day Internationals between them against South Africa in these unofficial tours.

 In June 1991, the United Cricket Board of South Africa (UCB) was established following the unity process and the amalgamation of the SACU and the SACB, ending racial segregation within South African cricket.
 Former SACB president Krish Mackerdhuj was elected as the inaugural UCB president.
 In July, South Africa was readmitted as a full member of the ICC.

 In 2002, Cricket South Africa (CSA) was formed and operated in conjunction with the UCB.
 CSA was responsible for and administered the professional game, and the UCB oversaw amateur cricket in South Africa.
 In 2008, CSA and the UCB merged, reportedly for tax reasons, with CSA becoming the sole governing body for both professionals and amateurs.